 The LightCycler 2.0 system has a LED light source that emits blue light of 470 nm and 6 band path detection filters.
 The available detection channels are 530 nm, 560 nm, 610 nm, 640 nm, 670 nm, and 705 nm.
-Suitable combinations of reporter dyes for multiplex assays using the LightCycler 2.0 system are given in Table 13 (page 28).
+Suitable combinations of reporter dyes for duplex assays using the LightCycler 2.0 system are given in Table 13 (page 27).

 - The LightCycler 2.0 system always detects fluorescence in all of its detection channels.
-Therefore, there is no need to activate/deactivate the appropriate detection channels for each multiplex assay. - Multiplex analysis on the LightCycler 2.0 system requires the generation of a color compensation file to separate the fluorescent signals and eliminate crosstalk between the individual detection channels.
-A supplementary protocol which describes how to generate and use color compensation files for multiplex assays using TaqMan probes is available.
-Visit www.qiagen.com/literature, enter PCR81 in the "Search" field, and then click "Search" to retrieve the protocol. - Although dyes detected in channels >600 nm are not optimally excited, using the dyes recommended in Table 13 will give a detectable fluorescent signal. - The reporter dyes shown in Table 13 have been tested by QIAGEN and give reasonable fluorescent signals on the LightCycler 2.0 system.
+Therefore, there is no need to activate/deactivate the appropriate detection channels for each duplex assay. - Duplex analysis on the LightCycler 2.0 system requires the generation of a color compensation file to separate the fluorescent signals and eliminate crosstalk between the individual detection channels.
+A supplementary protocol that describes how to generate and use color compensation files for duplex assays using TaqMan probes is available.
+Visit www.qiagen.com/literature, enter PCR81 in the "Search" field, and then click "Search" to retrieve the protocol. - Although dyes detected in channels >600 nm are not optimally excited, using the dyes recommended in Table 13 (page 27) will give a detectable fluorescent signal.

+- The reporter dyes shown in Table 13 have been tested by QIAGEN and give reasonable fluorescent signals on the LightCycler 2.0 system.
 We do not recommend using other reporter dyes.
-Other dyes that can be potentially detected in channels >600 nm (i.e., detection channels 4, 5, and 6) may be poorly excited by the LightCycler 2.0 system, resulting in poor fluorescent signals. - Although there are 6 detection channels, we recommend only using detection channels 1 (530 nm), 2 (560 nm), and 3 (610 nm) for duplex and triplex PCR.
-If performing 4-plex PCR, refer to Table 13 for possible combinations of dyes and their corresponding detection channels. - Refer to the LightCycler 2.0 Instrument Operator's Manual for additional information on the detection optics and correctly setting up the instrument.
+Other dyes that can be potentially detected in channels >600 nm (i.e., detection channels 4, 5, and 6) may be poorly excited by the LightCycler 2.0 system, resulting in poor fluorescent signals. - Although there are 6 detection channels, we recommend only using detection channels 1 (530 nm), 2 (560 nm), and 3 (610 nm) for duplex PCR. - Refer to the LightCycler 2.0 Instrument Operator's Manual for additional information on the detection optics and correctly setting up the instrument.